RADINMNX2/BetterCopy/README.md

 *BetterCopy achieves a **64.9% throughput improvement** over the fastest possible Robocopy configuration, and is **12x to 15x faster** than native Windows Explorer (with Defender disabled) when copying tiny files on NVMe drives.*

+> [!WARNING]
+> **Benchmarking Disclaimer (n=1):** All benchmark results were collected in a single test environment (n=1) on a **Micron MTFDKBA1T0TFH** NVMe SSD with Windows Defender disabled.
+Actual performance will vary depending on your drive controller, thermal limits, filesystem overhead, and antivirus active scanning configuration.

 ---

 ## ✦ Architecture